DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 The main differences between courses are:

-* what you need to be accepted onto the course
+* what you need to get onto the course
 * the qualifications the course awards
 * if the course comes with a salary
 * the course provider